- 30 Nov 2022 – vSphere 8 info is at Extreme Performance Series: Automatic vTopology for Virtual Machines in vSphere 8

-Much has been said and written about how to optimally configure the vCPU presentation within a virtual machine – Sockets x Cores per Socket
+Much has been said and written about how to optimally configure the vCPU presentation within a virtual machine – Sockets x Cores per Socket.

-Side bar: When you create a new virtual machine, the number of vCPUs assigned is divided by the Cores per Socket value (default = 1 unless you change the dropdown), to give you the calculated number of Sockets.
+Note: When you create a new virtual machine, the number of vCPUs assigned is divided by the Cores per Socket value (default = 1 unless you change the dropdown) to give you the calculated number of Sockets.
 If you are using PowerCLI, these properties are known as NumCPUs and NumCoresPerSocket.
 In the example screenshot above, 20 vCPUs (NumCPUs) divided by 10 Cores per Socket (NumCoresPerSocket) results in 2 Sockets.
 Let’s refer to this virtual configuration as 2 Sockets x 10 Cores per Socket.

-The ability to set this presentation was originally introduced in vSphere 4.1 to overcome operating system license limitations.
+This setting was originally introduced in vSphere 4.1 to overcome operating system license limitations.
 As of vSphere 5, those configuration items now set the virtual NUMA (vNUMA) topology that is exposed to the guest operating system.

 NUMA is becoming increasingly more important to ensure workloads, like databases, allocate and consume memory within the same physical NUMA node that the vCPUs are scheduled.
 When a virtual machine is sized larger than a single physical NUMA node, a vNUMA topology is created and presented to the guest operating system.
 This virtual construct allows a workload within the virtual machine to benefit from physical NUMA, while continuing to support functions like vMotion.

 Back in 2013, I posted an article about how Cores per Socket could affect performance based on how vNUMA was configured as a result.
 In that article, I suggested different options to ensure the vNUMA presentation for a virtual machine was correct and optimal.
-The easiest way to achieve this was to leave Cores per Socket at the default of 1 which present the vCPU count as Sockets without configuring any virtual cores.
+The easiest way to achieve this was to leave Cores per Socket at the default of 1 which presents the vCPU count as Sockets without configuring any virtual cores.
 Using this configuration, ESXi would automatically generate and present the optimal vNUMA topology to the virtual machine.

 However, this suggestion has a few shortcomings.
-Since the vCPUs are presented as Sockets alone, licensing models for Microsoft operating systems and applications were potentially limiting by the number of sockets.
+Since the vCPUs are presented as Sockets alone, licensing models for Microsoft operating systems and applications were potentially limited by the number of sockets.
 This is less of an issue today with operating system core-based licensing, which Microsoft transitioned to starting with Windows Server 2016, but is still a consideration for earlier releases.

-Since both Windows Server 2012 and 2016 only support up to 64 sockets, creating a “monster” Windows virtual machine with more than 64 vCPUs requires us to increase the Cores per Socket so the guest can consume all the assigned processors.
+Example: Since both Windows Server 2012 and 2016 only support up to 64 sockets, creating a “monster” Windows virtual machine with more than 64 vCPUs requires us to increase the Cores per Socket so the guest can consume all the assigned processors.